Onyjenny/LITA-PROJECT-WORK/README.md

 ### Project Objectives

-The primary aim of this project was to utilize data analysis techniques to uncover key insights,by exploring the dataset I sought to:
+The primary aim of this project was to utilize data analysis techniques to uncover key insights such as top selling products,regional performance and monthly sales trend.By exploring the dataset I sought to: